Enter the 2026 James Beard Awards now! Apply now Apply now

 A chef who sets high culinary standards and has served as a positive example for other food professionals.

-Eligible candidates must have been working as a chef for five or more consecutive years.
+• Eligible candidates must have been working as a chef for at least five years.

 A restaurant that demonstrates consistent excellence in food, atmosphere, hospitality, and operations.

-Eligible candidates must have been in business for five or more consecutive years, not including any time closed due to the pandemic.
+• Eligible candidates must have been in business for at least five years.

 A chef who displays exceptional talent, character, and leadership ability, and who is likely to make a significant impact in years to come.